Clan Sweeney: Mac Suibhne Boghaineach (Mac Sweeney Banagh)

 Mac Sweeney Banagh, according to Leabhar Clainne Suibhne, were descended from Dubhghall Mac Suibhne, who received the lands of Tír Boghaine from his grandfather Murchadh Mear who died in ca.1320.
-Boghaine consisted of the modern barony of Banagh in south-west Co.
-Donegal and part of Boylagh.
+Boghaine consisted of the modern barony of Banagh in south-west County Donegal and part of Boylagh.

 There are contradictory sources for early history of Mac Suibhne Boghaineach.
 In the Book of Ballymote (c.
 1400), six of Dubhghall's grandsons are said to belong to the Mac Suibhne of Connacht.
 The eldest of the grandsons, Toirdhealbhach was also listed as the High Constable of Connacht and was killed with two of his brothers, Donn Sléibhe and Donnchadh in 1397.

-By the 16th century the Mac Suibhne Boghaineach was seated at Rahan Castle, (near Dunkineely in Co.
-Donegal).
+By the 16th century the Mac Suibhne Boghaineach was seated at Rahan Castle, (near Dunkineely in County Donegal).
 In 1524 Niall Mór mac Eoghain (Mac Suibhne Thíre Boghaine) died here, and who was described as "a constable of hardest hand."
 Also at Rahan, Niall Mór mac Eoghain's son Maol Mhuire Mór, lord of Banagh, was killed by another son, Niall Óg, in 1535.

 Killybegs (Irish Gaelic: Na Cealla Beaga, meaning 'the small churches'), was also controlled by Mac Suibhne Boghaineach.

 In 1513 Killybegs was plundered by Eoghan Ó Máille and the crews of three ships, who were, however, unable to return home to Connacht with their prisoners because of stormy weather.
 Though the leaders of Banagh were away in Ó Domhnaill's army at the time, a youth, called Brian Mac Suibhne, along with some shepherds and farmers, rescued the prisoners and slew Eoghan Ó Máille.
 Another raid was recorded in 1547, in which the Mac Suibhnes were able to drive off another landing at Rathlin O'Beirne.

 In 1547 Niall Óg was killed at Badhbhdhún Nua by the sons of Maol Mhuire (the brother he slew in 1535).
 After this, Niall Óg, was succeeded by Toirdhealbhach Meirgeach Mac Suibhne.
 By 1550 Toirdhealbhach Meirgeach was killed at Baile Mhic Suibhne, by the Clann Coinneigéin.
 Ruaidhrí Ballach Mac Suibhne then requested to Maghnus Ó Domhnaill to be installed as lord of Banagh, but was refused.
 In retaliation, Ruaidhrí Ballach then plundered Killybegs.
 Ruaidhrí Ballach was killed by a Maol Mhuire, who then became the rightful lord.